man4ish/omnibioai-local-stack/README.md

 ## Canonical Repositories

-Each service must be cloned independently:
+Each component must be cloned independently.

 | Component                        | Repository                                                                                         |
 | -------------------------------- | -------------------------------------------------------------------------------------------------- |